First asylum seekers moved onto Bibby Stockholm barge

 Around 50 people were expected to be in the first group moved to the vessel, following several delays and rounds of safety checks.

-Dozens of other asylum seekers were initially selected for the barge but had their transfers paused after legal letters to the Home Office, which raised issues including mental and physical health issues.
+Dozens of other asylum seekers were initially selected for the barge but had their transfers cancelled after legal letters to the Home Office, which raised issues including mental and physical health issues.

+The Care4Calais charity said none of the people they were supporting, who include disabled asylum seekers, torture survivors and modern slavery victims, had been moved following challenges.

+Chief executive Steve Smith said: “To house any human being in a ‘quasi floating prison’ like the Bibby Stockholm is inhumane.
+To try and do so with this group of people is unbelievably cruel.
+Even just receiving the notices is causing them a great deal of anxiety.

 One-page notification documents, seen by The Independent, gave recipients no date for their move or justification for it, and did not clearly state that the Bibby Stockholm was a barge.